raspberrychris/cryptotravellers/content/blog/cardano-vs-polkadot-who-will-win.md

 called the relay chain these power chains will host all the smart contracts and DApps in Polkadot's ecosystem and there will be an initial limit of 100 power chains unfortunately it's not yet clear whether these parachains will be interoperable at the outset which is going to be a key factor in the adoption of polka dot once these parachains start to go live later this year.

-In contrast to Polkadot Cardano has a more original design the Cardano blockchain has two layers the Cardano settlement layer which keeps track of token balances and transfers and the Cardano computation layer which runs all the smart contracts Cardano uses a consensus mechanism called Ouroborus proof of stake which allows the network to process a few hundred transactions per second however once the hydra scaling solution is implemented Cardano will be able to process 1,000 transactions per second for every validator that's connected to the network now this means that Cardano would need 1000 validators to match the speed of polka dot in its final form on that note Cardano still has a way to go before you can call it a finished product we are only at stage two of five in Cardano's development roadmap with the remaining stages set to occur in the next year or two the next stage Gogen is set to go live in march of this year and will enable smart contracts on Cardano you can learn more about this by watching my recent video on Cardano
+In contrast to Polkadot, Cardano has a more original design the Cardano blockchain has two layers the Cardano settlement layer which keeps track of token balances and transfers and the Cardano computation layer which runs all the smart contracts Cardano uses a consensus mechanism called Ouroborus proof of stake which allows the network to process a few hundred transactions per second however once the hydra scaling solution is implemented Cardano will be able to process 1,000 transactions per second for every validator that's connected to the network now this means that Cardano would need 1000 validators to match the speed of polka dot in its final form on that note Cardano still has a way to go before you can call it a finished product we are only at stage two of five in Cardano's development roadmap with the remaining stages set to occur in the next year or two the next stage Gogen is set to go live in march of this year and will enable smart contracts on Cardano you can learn more about this by watching my recent video on Cardano

 Staking on Cardano and Polkadot is where things really start to get interesting starting with Cardano there are currently over 1500 validators that are collectively staking over 70 percent of all ada in circulation delegation can be done directly from the Daedalus wallet and offers a decent return.